cvxgrp/strat_models/README.md

-# cvxstrat
+# strat_models

-`cvxstrat` is a Python package for fitting Laplacian regularized stratified models.
+`strat_models` is a Python package for fitting Laplacian regularized stratified models.

 The implementation is based on our paper
 [A distributed method for fitting Laplacian regularized stratified models](http://web.stanford.edu/~boyd/papers/strat_models.html).